bassixt/Branch_prediction_whats_left/README.md

 -----
 # BP implementations <a name="Phase_4"></a>
 ## Bimodal implementation <a name="bimodal_impl"></a>
-The starting point has been the simplest and well known bimodal, but instead of using just one counter for all PC we associated one counter to each of them such that the performances will be considerably improved.
+The starting point has been the simplest and well known bimodal, but instead of using just one counter for all PC we associated one counter to each of them such that the performances are considerably improved.
 The bimodal table is a kind of matrix: it has 1024 fixed rows and has an infinite number of columns in the sense that for each entry that was not already present in the table, a new entry will be allocated in the relative row.
 The *Hash function* will decide the row where the BP will check if the current Branch was already encountered or where possibly allocate a new entry.
 This hash function can be chosen pretty arbitrarily using i least significant bits of the branch address (current PC).
 The goal is to distribute the mappings as equally and efficiently over the whole table, avoiding overlapping as much as possible.